Spotlight inversion by orthogonal projections: Computed examples

 For the experiments, the prior standard deviation was set to $\zeta = 2.5 \cdot 10^{-4}$, and the feasibility of the selection was verified by visual assessment of the full domain local tomography reconstruction using the model $b= \mA x$.
 The MAP estimate using the full domain model is shown in Figure \ref{fig:fullMAP}.
 The spotlight part of the full domain model solution, shown on the right, is the restriction of the solution to the ROI, and it serves as the ground truth for the estimates computed based on the spotlight model $\mA_1 x_1$.
 We denote the spotlight part of the MAP estimate with the model $\mA x$, or ground truth, as $x^{\ast}_1$.
 To assess the performance of the spotlight inversion, we define the relative error of any reconstruction $x_1$ by the formula

 To test the projection model, we computed SVD of $\mA_2$ and computed the clutter-to-noise ratio curve $R_r$ in equation \eqref{eq:Rcurve}, which is shown in Figure \ref{fig:Rcurve}.
-The clutter-to-noise ratio criterion \eqref{eq:Rcriterion} yielded an optimal truncation parameter $r=587$ for the approximate projection $ \mP_r^\perp = \mI - \mU_r \mU_r^{\mT}. $
+The clutter-to-noise ratio criterion \eqref{eq:Rcriterion} yielded a truncation parameter $r=587$ for the approximate projection $ \mP_r^\perp = \mI - \mU_r \mU_r^{\mT}. $

 Figure \ref{fig:result_R} shows the MAP estimates using the different models.
 For convenience, top left shows the reference image $x^{\ast}_1$ explained above.
-Top right shows the MAP estimate using the na\"{\i}ve reduced model $b= \mA_1 x_1$, assuming that contribution of the density distribution outside the spotlight domain is negligible, i.e., approximating $\mA_2 x_2 \approx 0$.
+Top right shows the MAP estimate using the na\"{\i}ve reduced model $b= \mA_1 x_1$, assuming that contribution of the attenuation density distribution outside the spotlight domain is negligible, i.e., approximating $\mA_2 x_2 = 0$.
 As can be seen, the estimate exhibits large image artifacts, especially near the boundaries of the spotlight domain, and it lacks in dynamical range, with the relative error compared to the reference $x^{\ast}_1$ (top left) around 150\%.
 The bottom left shows the MAP estimate from the marginal density $\pi_{X_1 \mid B} (x_1 \mid b)$, the mean $\mu_1$ of the marginal density of Theorem 1.1, which is, as expected, close to the reference $x^{\ast}_1$ from the MAP estimate with the full local tomography model $\mA x$.
 The bottom right shows the MAP estimate with the projected spotlight model $\mP_r^\perp b = \mP_r^\perp \mA_1 x_1$ with $r=587$, the truncation parameter value obtained by the cSNR analysis.
 The estimate is qualitatively very similar to the reference, with the relative error being around 6\%.